andersonwinkler/PALM/docs/Examples.md

 The file with the multi-level blocks is supplied with the option `-eb`.
 If the variances cannot be assumed to be the same for all observations, a file with variance groups can be supplied with the option `-vg`, or a conservative estimate for the groups can be defined, from the blocks, with `-vg auto`.
 If the option `-vg` is not used, all data is assumed as having the same variance.

 If the file supplied with `-eb` has just one column, the options `-whole` and/or `-within` can be used to indicate how shuffling should happen.
 If he file has multiple columns, the information on how the blocks should be shuffled is extracted from the blocks themselves.
-More details in [[Exchangeability blocks]].
+More details [here](exchangeability_blocks.md).

 ```
 palm -i modality1_4d.nii -d design.mat -t design.con -eb blocks.csv